Manaka Matsukubo: Youth

 Manaka played for Japan's under-20 side during the FIFA U-20 Women's World Cup in 2022, scoring one goal as Japan made it to the final.

 She was called up to play at the 2024 AFC U-20 Women's Asian Cup, scoring 3 goals, but she left early to return to her club.

 She was selected for her second FIFA U-20 Women's World Cup in 2024.
 In the semifinals, she scored both goals in a 2–0 victory over the Netherlands.
 She scored three goals in all at the tournament and received the Silver Ball as its second-best player.

 Senior

 Manaka received her first senior call-up to Japan in October 2024.
 She made her senior international debut on 20 February 2025, coming on as a substitute for Maika Hamano during a 4–0 win against Australia at the 2025 SheBelieves Cup.
+She scored her first international goal for the senior team on March 14, 2026 against the Philippines in the AFC Women's Asian Cup hosted by Australia.